-- Ability to share links are templates
+- Ability to share links and templates

-- Access to over 20,000 premium templates
+- Access to unlimited premium templates

-Trying Out Canva Pro
+Testing Out Canva Pro

 If you’re still unsure about upgrading to Canva Pro, I have some good news for you.
 You can sign up for Canva’s one-month free trial.

 Don’t worry; if you don’t like the Canva Pro Pricing, you can cancel your trial any time before it ends and you don’t have to pay anything.

-Is Canva Pro worth it?
+So, is Canva Pro worth it?